Home

 6.Design for the User Flow

 A wireframe should trace out the entire user journey, rather than just display individual screens.
-Link the screens so that the order of each makes sense.
+Ensure the screens are logically connected to reflect the user's journey.

 7.Test and Get Feedback Early